codarrenvelvindron/codarren.github.io/_posts/Password_managers_explained.md

 I prefer Dashlane and 50 passwords is more than enough for me.

+Allows you to generate a 'complex' password for each site.

+Use it as a browser extension.

 ## Remember only ONE password
 Do you think you can do that ?